Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

  - Add a random set of special trainers that can appear with their own secret bases in a game that hasn't mixed records
  - Defeating a Trainer in a Secret Base will give the player a reward
  - Add new features to the secret base, like an option to heal the mons or access the storage pc
+ - Add virtual fights to the Secret Base for EV training and levelling

 ## Updated mechanics
  - Change Synchronize to force Wild Pokemon to have the same nature as the Pokemon with Synchronize 100% of the time?